 My love affair with movement began at age 3 when I started dancing.
 I have a profound appreciation for the self awareness, connectedness, spaciousness, and peace which physical practice brings to each individual.
 I have been practicing yoga for over 14 years and am honored to have been certified in Hatha and Vinyasa yoga under the tutelage of Sarah Trelease.
 I am personally committed to yoga asana as a form of moving meditation on a daily basis as a way of staying mindful, centered and whole.
 My teaching focuses on alignment, strength, connection to the breath, presence, compassion and awareness.
 I aim to help my students build confidence in their abilities and loving kindness toward themselves.
 I strive to create an environment in which all feel completely welcome and accepted regardless of where they are at in their practice; a positive space from which to learn, grow and thrive.
 I am humbled with gratitude at the opportunity to share presence, space, and breath with the Portland Rock Gym community.

-With a background of 16 years of professional and preprofessional ballet training, I have learned a lot about movement, as well as discipline and injury.
-After finding yoga at the age of 16, I discovered that not only can the movements of asana help to heal the body, but also calm the mind and spread love.
-I became certified in 2013 after acquiring a consistent practice, with a goal to share all of the amazing things yoga was teaching me.
-Studying with my fellow yogis has been one of the most humbling and rewarding experiences, teaching me more with every practice.
-Through guiding flows, I hope to open the mind through encouraging playfulness, curiosity, and acceptance.
+With a background of 16 years of professional and pre-professional ballet training, Lexi has studied movement intensively.
+After finding a consistent yoga practice at the age of 16, she discovered the movements of asana to heal the body, as well as the ability to calm the mind through meditation and pranayama.
+Lexi became certified in 2013 with a goal to share the life changing lessons which yoga had taught her.
+Studying with her fellow yogis has been incredibly rewarding and continues to show the value of practicing gratitude every day.
+Through guiding flows, she hopes to open the mind through encouraging playfulness, curiosity, and self acceptance.